davidemannone/R-SON/README.md

    retrocycling, including arrays
 3. serializes/deserializes JavaScript standard Date and RegExp
 4. Retypes/Reprototypes any user defined JavaScript object
+5. possible to define user callbacks for change/extend the implemented way of serialization/deserialization
+6. support to serialize undefined values
-5. use of standard JSON.stringify and JSON.parse
+7. use of standard JSON.stringify and JSON.parse
-6. written in strong typed TypeScript
+8. written in strong typed TypeScript
+9. NO USE OF EVAL!
+10. Performance and resource use kept in mind.

 * Description *

 1. By including the Reflection.js file in your code you will be be able to:
-1.1 serialize any cyclic object with any property type with:
+1.1 serialize any cyclic (or not) object with any property type with:
     var serializedString = System.Reflection.serialize(any);
-2.1 deserialize to turn back to your original object with:
+2.1 deserialize any standard JSON or any decycled object to turn back to
+    your original object with:
     var deserialiazedObject = System.Reflection.deserialize(anyJSONstring);

 2. If you want also retype your objects: